sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

     return False
 {% endhighlight %}

-If the target dimensions are achieved, then an email notification is triggerd containing the URL to the facebook listing.
+If the listing meets the target dimensions, an email notification containing the URL to the Facebook listing is triggered.

 {% highlight python %}
 # Email body - HTML version